 Desk.
-These are small and compact, as well as ideal for small rooms that don’t need a massive amount of purification.
+These are small and compact air purifiers, as well as ideal for small rooms that don’t need a massive amount of purification.
 Effective for their size.

 Tower.
-These are tall and cylindrical like your kitchen bin.
+These are tall and cylindrical air purifiers like your kitchen bin.
 They are often powerful enough to work in large open-plan spaces.

 Oscillating.
-These can be large or small, and the rotate as they clean the air.
+This air purifier can be large or small, and the rotate as they clean the air.

 Key Features to Look for